 PBMs quietly became an integral part of the pharmaceutical supply chain – that is, the path a drug takes from the manufacturing facility to a bathroom medicine cabinet – following the passage of the Medicare Modernization Act in 2003.

-Today, the big three PBMs manage drug benefits for approximately eighty-nine percent of the market, or 238 million lives.
-They drive what drugs are covered by virtually all health insurance providers for over 266 million people.
+Today, the big three PBMs manage the drug benefits for nearly 95% of the population.
+They drive what drugs are covered by virtually all health insurance providers for over 260 million people.
 PBMs made almost $260 billion last year.
 In 2015 they covered most of the 4 billion retail prescriptions that were covered in the United States.
 They are key participants and play a crucial role in the administration and reimbursement of prescription drugs.

-PBM influence results from the lack of competition in the PBM space.
+PBMs influence results from the lack of competition in the PBM space.
 Market concentration is an important indicator of a company’s ability to earn extraordinary returns, and several segments in the United States pharmaceutical distribution system are highly concentrated.

-In this environment, the big three PBMs have substantial if not exclusive control over the dissemination of opioids.
+In this environment, the top three PBMs have substantial if not exclusive control over the dissemination of opioids.
 In concert with drug manufacturers who provide them with assorted complicated payments as incentives, PBMs design benefit plans determining which drugs will be paid for, reimbursed, or covered by public and private pharmacy benefit plans, allowing the drugs to enter the marketplace to be abused.

 For example, notwithstanding its express assurance to its customers that it “agrees to act as a fiduciary in good faith, with candor and due diligence in connection with the performance of [its PBM contract] and any negotiations related thereto,” OptumRx proceeds to define its formulary as follows:

-A list of prescription drugs administered by PBM that has been evaluated by the PBM for inclusion on its formulary (‘Formulary’)… [T]he drugs included on the PBM’s Formulary may be modified by PBM, with prior approval by [client], from time-to-time as a result of factors including, but not limited to, medical appropriateness, manufacturer rebate arrangements and patent expirations. [emphasis added]
+“A list of prescription drugs administered by PBM that has been evaluated by the PBM for inclusion on its formulary (‘Formulary’)… [T]he drugs included on the PBM's Formulary may be modified by PBM . . . from time-to-time as a result of factors including, but not limited to, medical appropriateness, manufacturer rebate arrangements and patent expirations.”[emphasis added]

 Notably, OptumRx does not explain how “manufacturer rebate arrangements” impact its formulary design.